Historic Ocean Manor beachfront landmark on Fort Lauderdale's Galt Ocean Mile

 Ocean Manor Beach Resort

-In 1953, developer James S. Hunt acquired 2,466 acres of pristine shoreline from Arthur T. Galt—at the time the largest real-estate deal in U.S. history.
-From this vision rose Ocean Manor, Fort Lauderdale’s first luxury high-rise hotel-condominium directly on the beach.
-The project ignited the Galt Ocean Mile boom, reshaping the coastline and setting a new standard for oceanfront living and hospitality that endures to this day.
+In 1953, developer James S. Hunt acquired 2,466 acres of pristine shoreline from Arthur T. Galt—then the largest real-estate transaction in U.S. history.
+From this visionary purchase emerged Ocean Manor, Fort Lauderdale’s first luxury high-rise hotel-condominium built directly on the beach.
+The development sparked the rise of the Galt Ocean Mile, reshaping the coastline and establishing a lasting standard for oceanfront living and hospitality.

 First Luxury High-Rise